amnahkhatun/youKraft-assignment/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-** The two main file to check here in Form.js and answers.md.
-All the css are in index.css file **
+**The two main file to check here are Form.js and answers.md inside src folder.
+All the css are in index.css file**